pdhoff/Rduino/BoardControl/DOCUMENTATION.md

-# The Board Library
+# BoardControl

-The Board class creates an abstraction of an Arduino so that other languages can interface with it by reading from and writing to the device file associated with the Arduino.
+BoardControl interprets strings received via the serial connection so that other languages can interface with the Arduino by reading from and writing to associated device file.

 ## Usage